Skip to content

 This Montenegro 7 day itinerary links Kotor, Budva, Lake Skadar, Ostrog and Durmitor in one road trip with hotel bases and car-rental tips.

-A first Montenegro 7 day itinerary should not try to see every corner of the country.
+A first Montenegro 7 day itinerary shouldn’t try to see every corner of the country.
 The best one-week road trip links the Bay of Kotor, the Budva Riviera, Lake Skadar, Ostrog Monastery and Durmitor National Park, with two coastal bases and a short mountain stay.
-You need a car for this version, because the distance is not huge, but the roads are slow, scenic and often winding.
+You need a car for this version, because the distance isn’t huge, but the roads are slow, scenic and often winding.

 This plan is written as a practical 2026 road trip: 2 nights in Kotor, 2 nights around Budva or the central coast, 1 night near Lake Skadar or Podgorica, and 2 nights in Žabljak for Durmitor.
 It works best from May to June or September to October.
 In July and August, keep the same route but book hotels early, start drives in the morning and leave more time for parking on the coast.